+Width Height

-Width Max.
-440mm
+Max.
+440mm Max.
+610mm []

 Min.
-305mm

-Height Max.
-610mm

-Min.
+305mm Min.
 525mm

-\ Though the total height of the closure plate will accommodate a maximum opening height of 650mm, heights above 610mm will leave the closure plate and sealing tape visible above the appliance.
+^{}The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.

-The appliance must be mounted on a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible).
+4.11.2 The appliance must be mounted on a non-combustible hearth except when the conditions in section 4.11.4 are met (N.B. conglomerate marble hearths are considered as non-combustible).
 The hearth must be at least 880mm wide x 300mm deep.
 The hearth material must be at least 12mm thick.
 The periphery of the hearth (or fender) should be at least 50mm above floor level to discourage the placing of carpets or rugs over it.

 The appliance can be fitted to a purpose made proprietary class "O" 150°C surround.
-2.9.2 Wall Mounted